Emergency Scenario: Winter Weather

 The US Centers for Disease Control and Prevention (CDC) recommends seeking medical care in the event of frostbite.
 Since frostbite and hypothermia are the results of exposure to cold, always check frostbite victims for signs of hypothermia.
 If hypothermia is present, the patient's condition is much more serious and it's time to seek emergency medical treatment.

 If you are at home when disaster strikes and the power goes out or you do not have what you need to stay safe and warm overnight, consider going to a public shelter.
 Make sure you can get there safely.
 Text SHELTER + your ZIP code to 4-FEMA (43362) to find a shelter near you.
 For example, if your ZIP code is 20472, you would text SHELTER20472 to locate a shelter in your area.

 Dress for the weather if you are headed to a shelter.
 Wear layers, boots, a hat, and warm gloves.
 Bring any items that you'll need overnight including medications and toiletries.

 Emergency preparedness from the Red Cross includes making shelters available during severe weather and disasters.

 Learn From Every Storm

-Replenish your emergency supplies after a storm so you’ll be ready for the next one.
+Replenish your emergency supplies after a storm so you'll be ready for the next one.
 Ask yourself and your family how well the emergency plan worked.
-What worked and what didn’t?
+What worked and what didn't?
 In what areas can you improve?
+Restock foods for emergency preparedness in the future.
 Use your experience and that of neighbors and colleagues to refine your supplies and emergency plan.